dotnet/runtimelab/src/docs/binding-pats.md

 }
 ```

 This only gets more complicated as associated types are added and as those associated types have constraints on them.
-This is because the generic relationships and constraints are encapsulted in the PAT whereas in other languages the generic relationships and constraints need to be part of the declaration which uses it.
+This is because the generic relationships and constraints are encapsulated in the PAT whereas in other languages the generic relationships and constraints need to be part of the declaration which uses it.

 One of the nice things about PATs, is that it makes it much easier to write statically typed generic code.
 One example would be the canonical animal example (similar to the video referenced above):